 How to create your own responsive WordPress theme

-If you’d rather go the DIY route to create a mobile-friendly site, be sure to start from scratch or with a child theme – you should never make drastic changes like that on your live site.
+If you’d rather go the DIY route to create a mobile-friendly site, be sure to start from scratch or in a test environment – you should never make drastic changes like that on your live site.

-I’d recommend using Local by Flywheel to spin up a local WordPress site right on your machine.
-This free tool will allow you to experiment to your heart’s content while never breaking your current site (which is essential when going through a redesign).
+I’d recommend using Local to spin up a local WordPress site right on your machine.
+This free app will allow you to experiment to your heart’s content while never breaking your current site (which is essential when going through a redesign).
+You can even import your existing site into Local, so you only need to start from scratch if you want to.

 If you create a child theme based on a responsive parent theme, you’re going to be in pretty good shape.
 If you’re starting from a totally blank slate and creating your own theme, just be sure to use media queries to establish boundaries for the design, and think elements through one at a time.